Table of contents:

 (One night there was a fire in a building.
 One man was very (badly) injured.
 He was rushed to hospital and (after) three days, he died from internal injuries.

 The above transcript is not a misprint.
 You are reading a sentence written by a person with dyslexia — complete with the more common characteristics like lack of punctuation, misspelling, reversal of words and letters, mixed-up sentence structure, and poor grammatical construction.
-The sentence is practically unintelligible to the average reader, and the partially corrected and punctuated translation below is necessary for interpretation.
+The sentence is practically incomprehensible to the average reader, and the partially corrected and punctuated translation below is necessary for interpretation.

 When, in the 1960s, the term ‘dyslexia’ came to be widely used to describe typical children who had learning difficulties akin to those who had suffered brain damage, it was seized on with relief by parents and teachers alike.
 The idea that there was a physical syndrome called dyslexia, and that it was only a matter of time before its cause could be isolated and a solution developed, seemed soothingly feasible.

-Perhaps the solution to this learning disorder does not lie in one aspect alone, but in combining several different approaches, methods and principles.
+Perhaps the solution to this learning disorder does not lie in one aspect alone but in combining several different approaches, methods, and principles.
 Edublox’s dyslexia treatment program is based on four pillars: (1.) the Orton-Gillingham approach, (2.) cognitive training, (3.) the development of two crucial brain areas for reading and writing, and (4.) solid learning principles.

-1. Orton-Gillingham as treatment for dyslexia
+1. Orton-Gillingham as a treatment for dyslexia

 Edublox’s dyslexia treatment program is aligned with the well-respected Orton-Gillingham approach, developed by Anna Gillingham and founded on the theoretical work of the American neurologist Samuel Orton.

 The OG approach is one of several reading methods that emphasize the phonetic regularities of English in its instructional sequence.
-Initially, individual letters are taught using drill cards, whereafter students are taught to blend them into simple consonant-vowel-consonant words (e.g., map, hit, Tim).
+Initially, individual letters are taught using drill cards, whereafter, students are taught to blend them into simple consonant-vowel-consonant words (e.g., map, hit, Tim).
 The similarly structured introduction of subsequent single letters, blends (e.g., st, cl, tr), and other letter combinations (e.g., sh, ea, tion) are meticulously sequenced.
 Later stages in the sequence include sentence and story writing, syllabication, dictionary skills, and advanced spelling rules.

 The outcomes not statistically significant